maphew/zadam-trilium-wiki/Synchronization.md

 export NODE_TLS_REJECT_UNAUTHORIZED=0
 ```

-TLS certificate won't be verified and simply accepted as it is.
+TLS certificate won't be verified and simply accepted as it is. **You need to be aware that this will degrade the security of sync process significantly and open your setup to MITM attacks.
+It's strongly recommended to use a valid signed server certificate.**

 Newer Trilium versions contain this in a script called `trilium-no-cert-check.sh`.